KhanAcademyAmateurs/JPL/README.md

 There are no "operators"; there are only functions, some of which are built in.

-This example shows how to call a function, create a variable, create a function, and how to use all the built-in operators in the node implementation.
+This example shows how to call a function, create a variable, create a function, and how to use most of the built-in operators in the node implementation.
 (NOTE: Built-ins may vary based on the implementation.
 The KASH verison is intended to include system calls.)

 ```
 $ Implicitly prints 7 (3 + 4).
 The function is +, and the arguments are separated by a space: